-New Yorkers Challenging Wrongful Convictions
+New York Must Pass the Challenging Wrongful Convictions Act

 New York’s law makes it effectively impossible for innocent people who pleaded guilty and do not have the benefit of DNA evidence to challenge their convictions in court.
 This prevents wrongfully convicted individuals with credible innocence claims from getting relief in court.